shashank88/system_design/README.md

 * [scalability for dummies](http://www.lecloud.net/tagged/scalability)

+* [Designing data intensive appliations]() This is by far one of the best books about large scale systems and the practical challanges encountered during building them.
+It's focussed more on data oriented applications though.

-These talks should give you decent ammo to start formulating some architectures yourself.
+These talks should give you a starting point on how to think about such problems.

 ## <a name 'basics'>Basics</a>